 HST Trainees may take up to three months consecutive leave of absence from the programme within the duration of the training programme with no impact on CSCST date.
-After three months leave will be deducted and the date of CSCST will be changed accordingly.
+After three months, leave will be deducted and the date of CSCST will be changed accordingly.

-Trainees must discuss the leave with their NSD in the first instance and then inform their specialty coordinator at least 4 weeks in advance of the intended leave of absence.
-Leave must be applied for prospectively and acknowledged by the RCPI.
-Any applications received retrospectively will not be approved.
+Trainees must discuss the extended leave with their NSD(s) in the first instance and then inform their specialty coordinator at least four weeks in advance of the intended leave of absence.